Samoa: Government and politics

 The judicial system incorporates English common law and local customs.
 The Supreme Court of Samoa is the court of highest jurisdiction.
 The Chief Justice of Samoa is appointed by the head of state upon the recommendation of the prime minister.

 Administrative divisions

 Samoa comprises eleven itūmālō (political districts).
 These are the traditional eleven districts which predate European arrival.
-Each district has its own constitutional foundation (fa'avae) based on the traditional order of title precedence found in each district's faalupega (traditional salutations).
+Each district has its own constitutional foundation (faʻavae) based on the traditional order of title precedence found in each district's faalupega (traditional salutations).
 The capital village of each district administers and coordinates the affairs of the district and confers each district's paramount title, amongst other responsibilities.